wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 permalink: wavefront_introduction.html
 summary: Learn about the Wavefront platform.
 ---
 Wavefront is a high-performance streaming analytics platform that helps you monitor and optimize your environment.
 The service is unique because it can scale to very high data ingestion rates and query loads.
-That means you can collect data from more and more services, and can still look at details about earlier data collected by Wavefront.
+That means you can collect data from many services and sources across your entire application stack, and can still look at details for earlier data collected by Wavefront.

+At a high level, the setup process usually consists of either:
+* Configuring Wavefront to access data in our cloud service, or
+* Configuring agents and the proxy to sent data to Wavefront, or
+* Setting up a custom integration that sends data to a Wavefront proxy.

+Here's an overview of the components, and of the Wavefront data ingestion pipeline

+## Components

 Wavefront has these main components:
 * The **Wavefront service** runs the metrics collection engine.
-The Wavefront service can get metrics from a Wavefront proxy, or ingest metrics directly from certain external cloud services such as Amazon Web Services.
 * The **Wavefront proxy** forwards data to the Wavefront service in a secure, fast, and reliable way.
   - A **collector agent** such as Telegraf can send data to the proxy or
   - You can send your metrics directly to the proxy -- as long as the data is in one of the [supported data formats](wavefront_data_format.html).
 For example, if your environment already includes a metrics collection infrastructure, you can do some pre-processing on the data and send them to the proxy.

 ![Wavefront architecture](images/wavefront_architecture.svg)

-You can view data from many sources in Wavefront.
-For example, you can view data from several data centers, on-prem or in the cloud -- and because Wavefront keeps all the details, you can go back and look at data you collected much earlier.

-Let's have a look at these Wavefront components.
+Wavefront has many choices for ingesting data.
+You can combine them to monitor all data sources in your environment.
+* Configure Wavefront to access the data in your cloud environment.
+The result is direct ingestion of cloud services data such as Amazon Web Services or Google Cloud Platform.
+* Set up a collector agent such as Telegraf to gather data from your applications and send that data to the Wavefront proxy.
+Wavefront supports many different agents.
+Collector agent integrations install the agent and proxy for you.
+* Instrument your applications using Wavefront metrics library and send the data to the Wavefront proxy.
+* Send data directly to Wavefront.
+If your environment already has a metrics infrastructure, you can do some pre-processing on the data and send them to the Wavefront proxy.

+If you don't use data ingestion from cloud services, you send data to the Wavefront proxy, which sends them on to the Wavefront server.
+The Wavefront proxy provides robust data flow control and increased secrity and simplifies firewall and port configuration.

 ## Wavefront Application